 Based on the groundbreaking research of Kristin Neff and the clinical expertise of Christopher Germer, MSC teaches core principles and practices that enable you to open yourself to the present moment and feel connected to your world.

 “The curious paradox is that when I accept myself just as I am, then I can change” Carl Rogers, On Becoming a Person

-All class participants are encouraged to attend a free orientation session, which gives you a firsthand taste of mindfulness.
-This allows you to better understand the course, and explore whether the program is right for you.
+If you would like to attend a free information session, typically 2 weeks before class begins, which allows you to better understand the course and explore whether the program is right for you, click here